Third Covid wave of magnitude comparable to first two unlikely to hit India: Guleria | Health

 On the need for a booster dose, he said there is no surge in cases as such at the moment which suggests that vaccines are still protecting against coronavirus. ''Therefore there is no need for a vaccine booster dose or third dose for now.''
 NITI Aayog member (Health) Dr V K Paul said the decision on a third dose should be based on science. ''There are studies being done on boosters we are going through datas and research.
 This is work in progress,'' he said, underlining the completion of second dose for India's adult population and those who have not taken vaccine making them take it is the priority for the government for now.

+If the virus at all chooses to change its characteristics and take a different dimension all our preparations could be dented, Paul said.

+''But definitely we are in a much better prepared position now be in terms of health infrastructure.
+But we can't afford to lower our guard and should continue with following Covid appropriate behaviour,'' he advised.

-Bhargava, who spoke about book, published by Rupa, at length, said there is no scientific evidence so far to support the need for a booster vaccine dose against COVID-19.
+Bhargava, who spoke at length about his book, published by Rupa, said there is no scientific evidence so far to support the need for a booster vaccine dose against COVID-19.

 Taking about India's fight against COVID-19, he said there was clarity and sincerity in the work of scientists, the government and people in the last one and half years.